teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
-  * Score other combination possibilities with the held cards, maybe by my method of 12ths
   * P1: maybe a peak at 0.5, so adjust the multipler?
   * P5: try doubling it?
   * P6: use 0, or 2?